-Once revered as the Queen of High Places and Enchantress of The Woods, today Rowan grows more mundanely along our city streets and in our rural green spaces.
-And few of us remember that from the British Isles to the Norse Countries, she was once “the tree of power, causing life and magic to flower.”
+From Rowan Berry Syrup, Jelly, Fudge, Ketchup, Chutney, Soup and Rowan Berry Caramels, one of my favourite magical foods are the bright red berries of the Witches Tree.
+Once revered as the Queen of High Places and Enchantress of The Woods, few of us remember that from the British Isles to the Norse Countries, Rowan was once “the tree of power, causing life and magic to flower.”

-Hazelnuts awaken second sight, chestnuts nourish the dead, and Samhain herbs rosemary (for remembrance of our ancestors) and mugwort (to aid in divination) both ward off negative spirits.
+I’ve flavoured the soup with Samhain herbs rosemary (for remembrance of our ancestors) and mugwort (to aid in divination), Both herbs were renowned for warding off negative spirits.
 I’ve used coastal mugwort for its smoky, sagey flavour which can be easily substituted with sage (also a powerful protective herb).

+Rowan Berry Chutney also includes crabapples, rosemary along with hazelnuts (to awaken second sight) and chestnuts (to nourish the dead).
 I also tossed in a few Japanese barberries because they are so plentiful where I live and their sourish crunchy berry is like a miniature cranberry.
-And I also added a few chopped dried apricots for sweetness.
+And because they’re also known as Witches Treats!
+Easily served with a platter cheese and crackers, this chutney is perfect for any Samhain celebration.

 Rowan Berry, Apple and Pumpkin Soup Seasoned with Rosemary & Coastal Mugwort